Diocese of Superior: Reports of sex abuse

-The parents of a 14-year-old boy accused Reverend David Malsch in 1991 of sexually assaulting their son in a swimming pool and taking nude pictures of him.
+The parents of a 14-year-old boy accused the priest David Malsch in 1991 of sexually assaulting their son in a swimming pool and taking nude pictures of him.
 The diocese removed Malsch from ministry and sent him away for treatment.
 Malsch was charged in November 1992 with second-degree sexual assault, child enticement and misdemeanor sexual exploitation of a child.
 He pleaded no contest in November 1993 to child enticement and was sentenced to one year in prison.
-The family sued the diocese for negligence in 1995, but the case was dismissed.
-Masch was laicized by the Vatican in 2005, the same year he was sentenced to nine years in prison for possession of child pornography.
+Masch was laicized in 2005, the same year he was sentenced to nine years in prison for possession of child pornography.

-In February 2002, Reverend Ryan Erickson shot and killed James Ellison and Daniel O'Connell at a funeral home in Hudson.
+In February 2002, the priest Ryan Erickson shot and killed James Ellison and Daniel O'Connell at a funeral home in Hudson.
 O'Connell had earlier confronted Erickson, accusing him of molesting several local children.
 In 2004, Erickson hanged himself after coming under suspicion for the double homicide.
-The Ellison family sued the diocese in 2006, saying that diocesan officials knew about Erickson's erratic behavior before the shootings.
-A judge dismissed the lawsuit in January 2008.

-Reverend Tom Ericksen was arrested in Minneapolis, Minnesota in November 2018 on a warrant from Sawyer County.
+Tom Ericksen, a former diocesan priest, was arrested in Minneapolis, Minnesota in November 2018 on a warrant from Sawyer County.
 He was accused of sexually assaulting three boys between 1982 and 1983 when he was posted at St. Peter's Church in Winter, Wisconsin.
 The diocese removed Ericksen from ministry in 1983 and the Vatican laicized him in 1988.
 The diocese settled a lawsuit in 1989 with Paul and James Eck regarding Ericksen for approximately $3 million.
 The first police report by a victim against Ericksen was filed in 2011.
 Ericksen admitted to a detective in 2016 that he had molested five boys.
-He was convicted in September 2019 and sentence to 30 years in prison.

-The diocese in 2022 released a list of 23 clergy with credible accusations of sexual abuse of minors.
+He was convicted in September 2019 and sentence to 30 years in prison.The diocese in 2022 released a list of 23 clergy with credible accusations of sexual abuse of minors.